 Conditional reflexes like sight, smell and thought of food causes secretion of gastric juice.
-Presence of food in the mouth also causes secretion in the stomach.
-The cephalic phase occur by activity of the vagus.
-Shaming-feeding experiments in animals like dog gives an example of cephalic secretion.
+The presence of food in the mouth also causes secretion in the stomach.
+The cephalic phase occurs by the activity of the vagus.
+Shaming-feeding experiments in animals like a dog gives an example of cephalic secretion.
 The quantity of juice secreted is small.
 The cephalic phase accounts for about 10% of the total secretion associated with a meal.